Causal inference for data-driven debugging and decision making in cloud computing

-We propose the following steps as the outline of a \emph{unified} approach to harness the available heterogeneous information to address both, the control and the debugging problem.
+We now sketch several steps of a unified approach based on causal models, which can potentially help to address the control and the debugging problem.
 In what follows, we will refer to the cloud system ``in production'', i.e., the fully configured system with a specific set of applications, as the \defi{``target system''}.
 Note that, depending on the specific setup, some steps may be canceled.